 - Check throughout intercourse to ensure the condom is on the whole time

 - Use a condom that you can feel

-- Have your partner finish outside of your body: this will allow for chances of pregnancy and STI transmission to be lower.
+- Have your partner finish outside of your body: This will allow for the chances of pregnancy and STI transmission to be lower.

 If a case of stealthing happens to you, it is important to see a doctor or nurse practitioner to test for Sexually Transmitted Infections as well as to follow-up to assess for pregnancy.